macimax/WIKI_STEPMANIA/File-Formats/sm.md

 11. Second color string, same format.

 The file names (values 2 and 8) and the colors (values 10 and 11) are passed to the effect file as thread variables.
 Most effects do not use the second file.

+TODO: Add more information about BGChanges in the editor

 ### \#FGCHANGES
 Defines the foreground changes for this song.
 Format is the same as `#BGCHANGES`, except only the start beat and first file are used (values 1 and 2).